Oct 14, 2022

-A fibre connection is usually more reliable, which means it is ideal for busy households or businesses where multiple users are connected to the internet and downloading/uploading data at the same time.
-Fibre broadband utilises advanced technology to ensure optimal internet speeds and availability.
+A fibre optic connection is more reliable than a copper one, which means it is ideal for busy households or businesses where multiple users are connected to the internet and downloading/uploading data or streaming videos or playing games all at the same time.
+Full fibre (or fibre optic) broadband utilises modern 21st Century technology to ensure maximum internet speeds and optimal availability.

 Full fibre uses optical fibres to directly connect your home or business to the internet, without using any form of copper wire or copper coax cable in the network.
 Optical fibres are used to protect and transmit a laser beam which carries your internet traffic.
 Ultrafast broadband is defined by Ofcom as any connection which has (download) speeds higher than 300Mbps and is generally considered to top out around 1,000Mbps.
 A real “full fibre” connection will provide symmetrical services, so that the upload speed is just as fast as the download speed and while 1000Mbps (1Gbps) services are increasingly common, the next step up in speed is already here at 10,000Mbps (10Gbps!).